ISO-9001-2008

 CI#: Not available.

-Chemical Name: Potassium Phosphate, dibasic
+Chemical Name: Potassium Phosphate dibasic

 Chemical Formula: K2HPO4